numfocus/disc-unconference-2023-projects/README.md

 ## How to build and visualize these documents

 This repository sets up a [JupyterBook](https://jupyterbook.org/en/stable/start/your-first-book.html).
-All content is markdown files stored in the `my-project` folder.
+All content is markdown files stored in the `unconference` folder.

+To add a new project page:

+1. Add your markdown file to the `unconference` folder;
+2. Add the name of your markdown file to the `_toc.yml` file, under the `chapters` heading.
+3. Submit a pull request to this repo.
+Make sure to add your collaborators as co-authors on the pull request.

 ### Building locally